MicrosoftDocs/azure-management-docs/articles/azure-linux/intro-azure-linux.md

   - Azure Linux has a focus on stability, often backporting fixes in core components like the kernel or openssl.
 It also limits substantial changes or significant version bumps to major release boundaries (for example, Azure Linux 2.0 to 3.0), which prevents customer outages.
 - **Secure by default**
   - The Azure Linux Container Host has an emphasis on security.
 It follows the secure-by-default principles, including using a hardened Linux kernel with Azure cloud optimizations and flags tuned for Azure.
 It also provides a reduced attack surface and eliminates patching and maintenance of unnecessary packages.
-  - Microsoft monitors the CVE database and releases security patches monthly and critical updates within days if necessary.
+  - Microsoft monitors the CVE (Common Vulnerabilities and Exposures) database and releases security patches monthly and critical updates within days if necessary.
   - Azure Linux passes all the [CIS Level 1 benchmarks][cis-benchmarks], making it the only Linux distribution on AKS that does so.
   - For more information on Azure Linux Container Host security principles, see the [AKS security concepts](/azure/aks/concepts-security).
 - **Maintains compatibility with existing workloads**
   - All existing and future AKS extensions, add-ons, and open-source projects on AKS support Azure Linux.
 Extension support includes support for runtime components like Dapr, IaC tools like Terraform, and monitoring solutions like Dynatrace.
-  - Azure Linux ships with containerd as its container runtime and the upstream Linux kernel, which enables existing containers based on Linux images (like Alpine) to work seamlessly on Azure Linux.
+  - Azure Linux ships with `containerd` as its container runtime and the upstream Linux kernel, which enables existing containers based on Linux images (like Alpine) to work seamlessly on Azure Linux.

 ## What's new with Azure Linux 3.0?